 _

-This small company offers a way to discover Carnac differently in a 100% electric tuk-tuk (ideal when the weather is capricious and rainy as it was for us), a fun and original means of transport.
-There are several circuits (menhirs and tumuli, tour of Carnac, tour of the oyster farms) that can last between 1 hour 30 minutes and the entire day depending on the request.
-It was also an opportunity for us to make our first contact with the city.
+This small business offers a way to discover Carnac differently and in a 100% electric tuk-tuk (ideal when the weather is fickle and rainy, as it was for us), a fun and original means of transport.
+There are several circuits (standing stones and tumulus, tour of Carnac, tour of the oyster farms) that can last between 1.5 hours and the entire day depending on demand.
+It was also an opportunity for us to get an initial feel for the town.
 During the ride, our driver also gave us a guided tour, telling us many anecdotes about the town and Brittany.

 Tuk Tuk Carnac